turbot/steampipe-mod-oci-insights/dashboards/database/docs/database_autonomous_db_dashboard.md

 This dashboard answers the following questions:

-- How many databases are in each tenancy, compartment, and region?
+- How many autonomous databases are in each tenancy, compartment, and region?
-- How many cores are allocated across all databases?
+- How many cores are allocated across all autonomous databases?
-- What is the total size of all databases?
+- What is the total size of all autonomous databases?
-- How many databases have data guard and operations insights disabled?
+- How many autonomous databases have data guard and operations insights disabled?
-- What are my most used databases in terms of CPU and storage utilization?
+- What are my most used autonomous databases by CPU and storage utilization?